-Web accessibility gives people with disabilities the opportunity to interact with your website.
+Web accessibility gives people with disabilities the ability to interact with your website.

 The Importance of Web Accessibility